AT A GLANCE

 The Master of Theological Studies (MTS) degree program is a two-year program for students who desire theological education but do not seek ordination.
 The MTS program consists of the same rigorous academic work as the M.Div. program, but without the requirements associated with preaching and ministerial studies.
 The MTS program offers flexibility by allowing students to concentrate on one of the two areas: biblical studies or doctrinal/ecclesiastical studies.

-Mid-America Reformed Seminary is a member of The Association of Theological Schools in the United States and Canada, the Transnational Association of Christian Colleges and Schools (TRACS), and the Evangelical Council for Financial Accountability (ECFA).
+Mid-America Reformed Seminary is a member of The Association of Theological Schools in the United States and Canada, the Evangelical Council for Financial Accountability (ECFA), and a former member of the Transnational Association of Christian Colleges and Schools (TRACS).

 Mid-America Reformed Seminary is a member of The Association of Theological Schools in the United States and Canada (10 Summit Park Dr., Pittsburgh, PA 15275, telephone 412-788-6505) having been awarded initial accreditation for a period of five years; through the fall of 2014.
 ATS, through its commission on accrediting, is recognized by the United States Department of Education and by the Council for Higher Education Accreditation for the accreditation of graduate professional theological schools in the United States.